qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 ```

 > You can define the space of the actual content to the Close Button (inside) and the space of the Container to the Close Button (outside).
 Look at the [Content Section - Spacing](#content) to see how.

-[comment]: <> (TODO: ADJUST WHEN NG-CONTENT HAS DEFAULT OPTION!
-The placeholder transparent button positioned in the top right corner with a black cross in it.)

 ### Backdrop